adgayle/aws-saa-study-guide/saa.md

 ### Aurora Serverless
 Automatically starts and scales up to application needs and is good for infrequent, intermittent and unpredictable workloads

+### Database Migration Service
+Helps to migrate database to AWS quickly and securely by allowing the source database to remain fully operational during the migration.
+* Replication can be one time or ongoing
+* Homogenious replication is supported X to X
+* Heterogenous replication is supported in some cases so X to Y
+* Replication to S3 to build data lakes
+* Replication to RedShift to build data warehouses
+* DMS can handle data up to 10 TB and MongoDB
+* Schema Conversion Tool (SCT)
+    * Works with the DSM to support the replication
+    * Supports the schema conversion required for heterogenous migrations
+    * Handles larger migrations and data warehouses
+    * Does not support ongoing replication

 ## Simple Queuing Service (SQS)
 Distributed queue system for message awaiting processing (always a pull based system).
 Used for application integration
 * Great way to decouple application components